Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 Blowfish does give equal time to the men with a hangover as well, with one at a work station besieged by an octopus wrapped around his head.
 They also have a man who is laying face-down on the floor suffering from a hangover.
 They offer up descriptions like, “For when you wish you were dead, but still have to go to work,” and “For when you are medically alive, but mentally dead.”
 Apparently these are some of the ways folks feel in the gripes of a hangover.

-The people from Blowfish are trying to get the full effect of a hangover just in time for Saturday, the day after St. Patrick’s Day.
-According to Adweek, this hangover cure that is seen across the online world today is described as “a fizzy remedy.”
+The people from Blowfish are trying to get the full-effect of a hangover just in time for Saturday, the day after St. Patrick’s Day.
+According to Adweek, this hangover cure that is seen across the online world today is described as ” a fizzy remedy.”
 The Blowfish website describes what happens after taking this drug.
-They write, “effervescent solution quickly delivers maximum-strength pain reliever and pharmaceutical-grade caffeine to your system.”
+They write -“effervescent solution quickly delivers maximum-strength pain reliever and pharmaceutical-grade caffeine to your system.”

 This remedy allows you to pop a few tabs and go on your merry way, or so the Blowfish people promise.
 This just goes to show you that hangovers are big business today and it looks like Blowfish is very aware of this as they just revamped their advertising campaign in time for St. Patrick’s Day.
 As Adweek suggests, “Blowfish goes big on a big weekend.”